 There is a regular RSS feed that keeps subscribers up-to-date on the newest additions to the site, including the new Case of the Week.

 And last, but certainly not least, these is the 3rd edition of a much-expanded textbook covering the fundamentals of radiology published by Elsevier entitled Learning Radiology: Recognizing the Basics by the same author as this website and whose ownership entitles you to over 100 interactive, web-based quizzes and tutorials that reinforce the basic concepts.

-Lectures - Most lectures are available in either PowerPoint or universal HTML5 format.
+Lectures - Most lectures are available in universal HTML5 format.
 High speed internet access is best.
 The site has been tested on Internet Explorer, Firefox, Chrome and Safari.

 Notes - Handout notes are usually short bulleted material derived from the lectures plus many more sets of notes on various diseases, mostly in chest, cardiac, bone and GI.